Felony Defense

 Understanding Burglary Charges

 In New Jersey, burglary involves unlawfully entering or remaining in a structure with the intent to commit an offense.
 This crime is typically a third-degree felony, punishable by up to five years in state prison.
 However, certain factors can escalate it to a second-degree crime.
+Third-Degree Burglary:- Unauthorized entry into a structure or secured area.

 - Remaining unlawfully with the intent to commit an offense.